 You could start establishing a routine from when your child is still a toddler.
 Here are a few tips for setting a daily routine for your child.

 1. Involve your child in decision-making.
 Discuss with them and plan out a routine that works for you and them.

 2. Some children may not like the idea of following a schedule.
-If your child is one, involve them in some fun learning activities.
+If your child is one of them, involve them in some fun learning activities during playtime.
+You may take them with you for gardening or swimming.
+These will enable them to learn important skills while having fun.
 You could also make handmade or printed routine charts that appeal to them.

 3. Ensure the routine is realistic and fits your child’s age.
 Explain the routine to your child and ensure they understand what you want them to do and when.
 Also, assist them in their routine until they build a habit of doing it on their own.

 4. Create visual routine charts or cards that will help remind your child of what to do.
 Place them at appropriate places or in every room so that they are noticeable to everyone at home.
 Encourage them to refer to the chart after each activity.